 The SED does not operate a 24-hour on-site service.
 Manual locations will only be available within 60mins of an event.
-For all events >MI2.5 within Switzerland, automatic locations need to be distributed to the public, and hence we require a quality threshold to ensure distribution of only high quality SC3 automatic origins.
-The quality definition must apply to LOCSAT and NLL EDT / L2 locations.
-We compare locations and magnitudes of different SC3 pipelines with the manual catalogue solutions between Jan-Nov 2011.
-The proposed origin quality is determined using the individual station travel-time residuals, dt.
-Each dt is assigned a quality class (A to D; A highest; D lowest).
+For all events ≥Ml2.5 within Switzerland, automatic locations need to be distributed to the public, and hence we require a quality threshold to ensure distribution of only high quality SC3 automatic origins.
+The quality definition must apply to LOCSAT and NLL EDT/L2 locations.
+We compare locations and magnitudes of different SC3 pipelines with the manual catalogue solutions between January 2011 - March 2012 The proposed origin quality is determined using the individual station travel-time residuals, dt.
+Each dt is assigned a quality class (A to D; A: highest quality; D: lowest quality).
 The quality of each origin corresponds to the class with the highest number of residual counts (the mode).
 If the number of stations in the modal class is less than the minimum number of phases required for a location (obsmin, here 6), the location quality is successively lowered, until the cumulative sum of residuals of this quality or higher is greater or equal to obsmin.
 Only origins with Quality A/B/C would be used for alerting.